 Updated Notice Regarding Expiration Of Medical Marijuana Identification Cards

-On September 23, 2020, the Governor issued another executive order, Executive Order N-80-20, affecting the expiration date of Medical Marijuana Identification Cards (MMIC) issued under Health and Safety Code section 11362.71, which concerns identification cards for persons authorized to engage in the medical use of cannabis and their designated primary caregivers.
-This order extends identification cards that have expired on or after March 4, 2020 to be valid through December 31, 2020.
+On January 21, 2021, the Governor issued Executive Order N-01-21, affecting the expiration date of Medical Marijuana Identification Cards (MMIC) issued under Health and Safety Code section 11362.71, which concerns identification cards for persons authorized to engage in the medical use of cannabis and their designated primary caregivers.
+This executive order makes identification cards that expired on or after March 4, 2020 valid until the executive order is modified or rescinded, or until the State of Emergency is terminated, whichever occurs sooner.

-Retailers licensed by the Bureau must accept MMICs that have an expiration date on or after March 4, 2020, as valid until December 31, 2020, as provided by the executive order.
+Retailers licensed by the Bureau must accept MMICs that have an expiration date on or after March 4, 2020, as valid as provided by the executive order.
 Please note that the executive order only applies to MMICs issued under Health and Safety Code section 11362.71 and does not apply to medicinal cannabis recommendations obtained from a patient's physician.

 Updated Notice Regarding State Stay-At-Home Order Issued December 3, 2020